Siege of Hulst (1596): Background

 From 1590 to 1594 the Dutch under the leadership of Maurice of Orange achieved great military successes and expanded their territory, capturing numerous strategic towns and cities, including Hulst.
 In 1595 Maurice commenced a campaign with the objective to expel the Spanish troops from all cities north of the Rhine in the east of the Netherlands.
 However, at the siege of Groenlo Cristóbal de Mondragón arrived with a relief force, forcing Maurice to break up the siege.
 The following year began badly for the Dutch and English as the important port Calais fell to Spain after the French garrison surrendered.
 The Spanish under Albert of Austria returned to Flanders and conducted a counter offensive and was solicited by the burghers of Bruges to lay siege to Ostend with an offer of 1,200,000 guilders towards the expenses.
 This however was not to be as Maurice had heavily reinforced the garrison with fresh troops and supplies.

 Albert's force marched from Antwerp past the Scheldt and into Brabant with nearly 15,000 infantry and cavalry under their new commander, Sieur de Rosne, a French refugee who had replaced Francisco Verdugo and Mondragón, both of whom had died.
 Albert was indecisive about whether to besiege Bergen op Zoom or Breda.
 Nevertheless, Albert had in fact worked up a ruse and to the Dutch there was confusion about where he would strike.
-Maurice's small depleted army of 5,000 went to Brabant – the vast majority of the veteran English and Scottish regiments, 4,000 in all under Sir Francis Vere were at Cadiz which they were sacking.
+Maurice's small depleted army of 5,000 went to Brabant – the vast majority of the veteran English and Scottish regiments, 4,000 in all under Sir Francis Vere were at Cádiz which they were sacking.
 The Dutch public however funded enough money for some 2,000 soldiers.
 With Maurice's army thinly stretched Albert realised he could strike at Hulst without hindrance.